 Car accidents can lead to severe injuries for victims, and these cases are often complex.
-However, those involved in vehicle accidents in Charleston, West Virginia, have a powerful advocate ready to stand by their side.
+However, those involved in car accidents in Charleston, West Virginia, have a powerful advocate ready to stand by their side.
 At Tiano O’Dell, PLLC, our Charleston car accident attorneys will bring their expertise and resources to your case in an effort to obtain full compensation for your injuries and property damage.
 We are not afraid to stand up to aggressive insurance carriers or at-fault parties, and we will see your case through to the end.

 If you were recently injured in a car accident, the last thing you need is to be stressed out about your injury claim.
 You need to focus on resting and recovering.
 Hiring a skilled Charleston personal injury attorney will enable you to take care of yourself and your family while resting in the assurance that your case is in good hands.